DovydasVad/evolving-graphs/README.md

 #### Multiple Experiments

 For experiments on various constant `c0` values and probe rates, run `run_dataset.py` script.
 The parameters can be adjusted in the script header.

-The `to_csv_dataset.py` script converts experiment results into `.csv` file format.
+`to_csv_dataset.py` script converts experiment results into `.csv` file format.